 At CognitiveScale, we have grouped the key aspects of building and deploying trustable AI solutions under 5 pillars, representing 5 major types of Risks that Businesses face if these aspects are not properly addressed while employing AI technologies .
 These five pillars are: (i) Fairness or lack of Bias, (ii) Explainability, (iii) Robustness, (iv) Data Risks and (v) Transparency, Auditability and Compliance.
 While different companies may focus on only one or two aspects, in this blog we argue that in general, all five aspects need to be considered together even if only one of them seems to be of primary concern.

 Specifically we start with the concept of fairness and show how it is integrally tied to the other pillars.
 For an automated decision-making system (ADMS) to be considered fair, it must be unbiased towards specified subgroups of people who are impacted by the decisions being made.
 These subgroups are called “protected classes” and can be defined based on gender, race, age, ethnicity, etc., or combinations of such attributes, depending on the application.
 An unbiased solution should demonstrate that it is not being prejudiced against the protected classes when compared to its treatment of the rest of the population.
-The issue of fairness has been in the limelight recently in several high profile cases, for example when Amazon discovered that its AI algorithm for recruitment was biased towards women, was not able to adequately mitigate this bias and eventually publicly stated that they would discontinue using the biased solution altogether .
+The issue of fairness has been in the limelight recently in several high profile cases, for example when Amazon discovered that its AI algorithm for recruitment was biased against women, was not able to adequately mitigate this bias and eventually publicly stated that they would discontinue using the biased solution altogether .

 Fairness, Explainability and Transparency.